skienzmatishun/rippreport/content/p/misery-loves-company/index.md

   llm_score: 60
   recency_score: 9.984766654067629
   rank: 10
+summary: Greedy developers and corrupt local boards teamed up to force dangerous high-density projects into quiet neighborhoods.
+Official traffic studies and zoning records reveal how politicians bypassed safety rules to reward their wealthy backers.
+Why are taxpayers across Baldwin County paying the heavy price for this shared political corruption?
 ---
 Daphne and Fairhope have a lot more in common than some think.
 One thing is that, if you allow the developers full rein, they will develop every square inch of land.